Skip to main content

 Introduction to Open Science Communities

-I The role of communities in the transition to Open Science
+1. The role of communities in the transition to Open Science

 The pyramid of culture change

-Figure 1.
 The pyramid of culture change.
 Image by Brian Nosek (licensed under CC BY-ND 4.0), reproduced from the blog post Strategy for Culture Change.

 At the top of this pyramid sits Policy.
 For a cultural shift towards OS in academia, policies are needed to promote OS and to assure that institutional incentives are aligned accordingly.
 At the bottom of this pyramid, we find the required infrastructure.
 Having a reliable, flexible, and user-friendly infrastructure is essential for putting open science to practice, e.g. platforms that allow for collaborative workflows to store and share materials, data, code, and other output.
 Despite recent policies and available infrastructure, we are still awaiting a true cultural shift.
 What is holding us back?

-This is where Open Science Communities (OSCs) come into play.
+This is where Open Science Communities (OSCs) come into play!

-II Our format for Open Science Communities
+2. Our format for Open Science Communities

 The format of OSCs that we introduce in this toolkit is a bottom-up learning community comprising members of various scientific disciplines and career stages.
 The main target audience of OSCs are researchers, but research support staff and research managers are also valuable members of our communities.
+Community members are associated with universities, universties of applied science or other research performing institutes.

 Our vision and mission are: